HackYourFuture/React/week5/homework.md

 ### Deploying

-We will finish and will the site next week: https://github.com/HackYourFuture-CPH/node.js/blob/master/deployment.md
+We will finish and deploy the meal sharing site next week: https://github.com/HackYourFuture-CPH/node.js/blob/master/deployment.md

 ## Hand in Homework: